 - 2 teaspoons creamy peanut butter

-- Make the cookies: Toss the flour, baking soda, and salt into a bowl until combined.
+- Make the cookies: Whisk the flour, baking soda, and salt into a bowl until combined.
 Set aside.

-- Cover tightly and chill the cookie dough for at least 1 hour (or up to 3 days).
+- Cover tightly and chill the cookie dough for at least 1-2 hours and up to 3 days.
 Chilling is mandatory.

 - Make the drizzle: melt chocolate chips and peanut butter together in the microwave, stirring often to prevent seizing.
 Add 1 teaspoon of shortening if the mixture isn’t smooth.
 Drizzle over cooled cookies.

-- Thick, commercial brand peanut butter is preferred.
-If using natural style, make sure the peanut butter is thick and not oily in the slightest - which will make your cookie dough thin, slippery, and spread all over the baking sheet even after chilling the cookie dough.
+- Peanut Butter: Thick, commercial brand peanut butter is preferred.
+If using natural style, make sure the peanut butter is thick and not oily in the slightest—which will make your cookie dough thin, slippery, and spread all over the baking sheet even after chilling the cookie dough.
 You need thick, non-oily peanut butter like Jif or Skippy.